Land Rover Range Rover Reviews

 Options allow for even more exclusivity in the Range Rover, with massaging front seats, front console coolers, surround cameras, and full-size panoramic roofs all on the list.

 Finally, safety is paramount on the Range Rover, and it comes loaded with a full slate of airbags and driving aids such as traction and stability control, cornering braking control and roll control.

 Model Changes:The fourth-generation Land Rover Range Rover is all-new for 2013.
 Despite that, it retains the look of its predecessor in most ways.
 The biggest change comes in weight savings, where extensive use of aluminum has shaved more than 700 pounds from the model.
 In fact, the Rover utilizes an SUV-first aluminum unibody structure, along with aluminum front and rear sub-frames.

-Power still comes from one of a choice of two 5.0L V8s, making either 375 hp or, when equipped with a supercharger, 510 hp.
-Both engines are mated to a new 8-speed ZF automatic transmission.
+Power still comes from one of two 5.0L V8s, making either 375 hp or 510 hp when equipped with a supercharger.
+Both are mated to a new 8-speed ZF automatic transmission.
 In keeping with the Range Rover's off-roading roots, the model is equipped with a new Terrain Response 2 Auto system, which uses an array of icons around a dial to allow drivers to select the mode that suits their needs.
 In response, the system adjusts for ride height, throttle and shift control, and stability control.

-The interior is all-new as well, with increased rear passenger room and a much refined dash and control layout that is cleaner aesthetically in its use of knobs and buttons.
+The interior is all-new as well, with increased rear passenger room and a refined dash and control layout that is cleaner and more efficient.

 Models include base, HSE, Supercharged, and Autobiography, with prices ranging from $83,500 to $130,950.